A wall-crossing formula for Gromov-Witten invariants under variation of git quotient

-We prove a version Theorem \ref{cytype} of Ruan's conjecture for crepant birational equivalences induced by variation of git.
-Suppose that $X$ is a smooth projective $G$-variety, and $X \qu_\pm G$ are git quotients obtained from polarizations $L_\pm \to X$.
-Suppose that stable=semistable for $\P(L_- \oplus L_+)$ so that the master space $\ti{X} = \P(L_- \oplus L_+) \qu G$ is a smooth proper Deligne-Mumford stack.
+We specialize to the case that the birational transformation is obtained by variation of git quotient.
+Suppose that $X$ is a smooth projective $G$-variety, and $X \qu_\pm G$ are git quotients obtained from polarizations $\LL_\pm \to X$.
+Since the semistable loci are open, the identity on the locus semistable for both polarizations induces a birational transformation from $X \qu_- G$ to $X \qu_- G$.
+We call such a birational transformation {\em of git type}.
+Suppose that stable=semistable for $\P(\LL_- \oplus \LL_+)$ so that the master space $\ti{X} = \P(\LL_- \oplus \LL_+) \qu G$ is a smooth proper Deligne-Mumford stack.